iqual-ch/drupal-platform/docs/configuration.md

 ### SSH Authentication

 For `git` authentication and SSH proxy access (e.g. `drush` remote commands) a SSH authentication mechanism has to be provided.
-This can be either be done using VS Code's integrated `ssh-agent` integration or by using the `SSH_KEY` environment variable (e.g. in `.env.secrets`).
-Check the [Drupal Image environment variable documentation](https://github.com/iqual-ch/dc-drupal/blob/main/docs/environment-variables.md).
+This can either be done using VS Code's `ssh-agent` integration or by using the `SSH_KEY` environment variable (e.g. in `.env.secrets`).
+Check the [Drupal Image environment variable documentation](https://github.com/iqual-ch/dc-drupal/blob/main/docs/environment-variables.md) for more information.

 ### Composer Authentication